NSCSS / Club 90 information and update

 Mental health workers will post updates and will contact you to continue to help make you feel engaged with others.
 We apologize for the inconvenience the closure

 and program suspensions has caused.
-We will reopen as soon as
+We will keep you updated as circumstances change.

 thank you for your cooperation and understanding in this time as we